 Increasingly, researchers at the cutting edge of quantum foundations discuss the Quantum Randi Challenge, but there is a certain inability to shake off preconceived notions.
 Many complain that the Quantum Randi Challenge has no well defined statistical criterion that, when passed, would mean that a challenger has passed the challenge.

 Precisely!
 The Quantum Randi Challenge does not have any level where established experts grant approval, because such arbitrary thresholds are not only somewhat unscientific (A), but quantum mechanics does not provide such a criterion (B), which makes such criteria a didactic shot into the foot, and most importantly (C), a General Randi Challenge must be independent of establishment expert consensus.
 One of the main aims of a General Randi Challenge is that it allows refusing giving pseudoscience a platform without strengthening the pseudo-scientists’ claim about there being an establishment conspiracy against the truth.

-“Here is the prediction of quantum mechanics as we know it today as a reasonable, non-contrived theory that is the underpinning of many applications vital to current technology; here is the explanation of something it does in a way that you can follow every step without trusting anybody but yourself, and here is the very system that you understand one could use easily to disprove all of this in case nature were instead directly real (which includes “local”).
+“Here is the prediction of quantum mechanics as we know it today as a reasonable, natural theory that is the underpinning of many applications vital to current technology; here is the explanation of something it does so you can follow without trusting anybody but yourself, and here is the very system that you understand one could use easily to disprove all of this in case nature were instead directly real (which includes “local”).